crosstype/node-html-markdown/README.md

 ### 2. Human Readability

-The other libraries we tested produced output that would break in numerous conditions, did not indent or number lists, and produced text with many trailing line-feeds.

-In other words, outside of a markdown viewer, the result was cluttered and not easy to read.
+The other libraries we tested produced output that would break in numerous conditions and produced output with many repeating linefeeds, etc. Generally speaking, outside of a markdown viewer, the result was not easy to read.

-This library produces a _very_ clean result with consistent spacing rules for various block elements.
+We took the approach of producing a _clean, concise_ result with consistent spacing rules.

 ## Install